Wind can be used to do work. The kinetic energy of the wind can

 Today, the wind is also used to make electricity.

-Blowing wind spins the blades on a wind turbine – just like a large toy pinwheel.
-This device is called a wind turbine and not a windmill.
-A windmill grinds or mills grain, or is used to pump water.
+Blowing wind spins the blades on a wind turbine – just like a

 The blades of the turbine are attached to a hub that is mounted on a turning shaft.
 The shaft goes through a gear transmission box where the turning speed is increased.
 The transmission is attached to a high speed shaft which turns a generator that makes electricity.